shrprabh/Shreyas_Portfolio/README.md

 ## Deployment

-The portfolio is deployed using GitHub Pages at [https://shrprabh.github.io/Portfolio/](https://shrprabh.github.io/Portfolio/)
+The portfolio is automatically deployed using GitHub Actions to GitHub Pages at [https://shrprabh.github.io/Portfolio/](https://shrprabh.github.io/Portfolio/)

+### CI/CD Workflow

+This project uses GitHub Actions for continuous integration and deployment:
+- When code is pushed to the `main` branch, GitHub Actions automatically builds and deploys the site
+- The workflow can also be triggered manually from the Actions tab in GitHub

 ## Connect with Me